Pragmas Accepted by GCC#

 directive which lays out structures and unions subsequently defined as the

-documented __attribute__ ((ms_struct))
+documented __attribute__ ((ms_struct)).

-Most targets also support the #pragma scalar_storage_order
+Most targets also support the #pragma scalar_storage_order directive

 which lays out structures and unions subsequently defined as the documented

-__attribute__ ((scalar_storage_order))
+__attribute__ ((scalar_storage_order)).

 Weak Pragmas#